 2. contributing to the forgiveness of our sins.

 1434.
 What are the most important seasons and days of penance in the Church?
-(CCC 1438) The most important seasons and days of penance in the Church are:
+(CCC 1438)

 1. Lent